fingers10/JqueryDataTablesServerSide/README.md

  # Other Nuget Packages Used
  * ClosedXML (0.94.2) - For Generating Excel Files
+ * Microsoft.AspNetCore.Mvc (2.2.0) - For using MVC stuffs

  # Author
  * **Abdul Rahman** - Software Developer - from India.
 Software Consultant, Architect, Freelance Lecturer/Developer and Web Geek.